If you’re looking to improve the efficiency and productivity of your test case writing, here are some key points that can help:

 - Total number of bugs identified with severity level 3 (minor bugs).

-- Indicates issues that don’t hinder testing and allow testing to continue.
+- Indicates issues that don’t hinder testing and allow testing to proceed.

 7) Bugs with Severity Level 4: